 Please put the Date the picture was taken, where in Cumberland Gap the picture(s) was taken and the names of the people in the picture(s) if possible.

-Please scan the picture(s) and email them to: email@example.com or Snail mail them to: David Nelson Dept CGTGHG Old Pics 2789 Kellogg Creek Rd Acworth GA.30102.
+Please scan the picture(s) and email them to: email@example.com or Snail mail them to: Joan Webb Dept CGTGHG Old Pics P. O. Box 115 Cumberland Gap, Tennessee.

-We Thank you for the Donation of the picture(s) and the information about the picture(s) that are you sending to us.
+We Thank you for the Donation of the picture(s) and the information about the picture(s) you are sending us.
 Consider become an member or just a donation. to help us preserve these valuable picture(s) and Information.

 Welcome to the Cumberland Gap Tennessee